 Some define individual productivity as getting a ton of stuff done in a timely manner.
 To others, it means setting and accomplishing personal goals.
 We say it’s a combination of the two.

 Individual productivity in the workplace means completing tasks that put you closer to accomplishing your set goals in a timely manner and helps bring more balance and simplicity to your work-life.

-When an individual's work depends on the works of many other people, what happens if communication breaks down?
+When an individual's work depends on the works of many other people, what happens if an employee comes into the office to find there aren't any desks available?
+Or if communication breaks down?
 Time wasted.
 Money wasted.

 Every company should encourage and make individual productivity possible by providing the right working environment and technology.
 From the C-suite down to the lowest employee on the totem pole, achieving personal productivity means employees have greater focus and are able to produce more results faster.